MikeM711/React-YouTube-Comment-Section-Scraper/README.md

 ## Backend

-Using Headless Chrome and Puppeteer, this application scrapes the following off of replies and comments:
+Using Headless Chromium and Puppeteer, this application scrapes the following off of replies and comments:
 - Comment/Reply Text
 - Avatar Image
 - Name